cOpEtriNe/LuckyBlocksGUI/README.md

  * Get all weapons (done.
 In 1.6)
  * get galaxy blocks (Done.
 In 1.6)
  * Graphics Enhancer (Done.
 In 1.6 Hotfix)
+ * Airstuck (Allows your character to be stuck in place, either in the air or while walking (Already coded wait for net update))

  Much more will be added to this script.